 By 1949, the old building was showing its deficiencies that were serious enough to look for new accommodations.
 Land in Cayuga Heights was purchased and plans for a new building commenced.
 The present building was dedicated in May of 1960.

 Our church is more than just a building; it is a community.
 It has and has had an active religious education ministry, fellowship groups, and music program which have varied over the years depending on the needs of the community.

 Our church community has a history of being interested in the world outside our walls.
 In the 19th century the Missionary Society and other groups supported missionaries and other local community needs and concerns.
 In the mid twentieth century, members of the church community knew missionaries serving overseas, as well as international students studying in Ithaca.
 Some were missionaries themselves furthering their education in Ithaca.
 This was their personal connection to the outside world.
 This work continues today through our Outreach Committee.
 In fact, three of its projects are supporting Feed My Starving Children, Church World Service, and the United Church of Christ’s “Five for Five” ministry.

-Today, First Congregational Church of Ithaca is an open and affirming church.
+Today, First Congregational Church of Ithaca is an open and affirming church and also a sanctuary church.
 It is firmly rooted in faith, and dedicated to caring ministries and loving our neighbors in Ithaca and the world.